New static proxies. Full control. Stable operation.

 What is Postman and its features

-Postman streamlines API tasks, letting you create, test, and document endpoints in one clean interface.
+Postman streamlines API tasks, letting you create, test, and document endpoints in one clean interface, and it facilitates communication with any online service through proxies.
 It’s a go-to for developers and analysts who want to refine APIs without getting bogged down.
 Throw in a proxy in Postman, and you’ve got extra security for your data plus the ability to test APIs from any location, which takes the tool to the next level.

 When to use a proxy in Postman

 Postman proxies come in handy for several key tasks.
 For geo-targeting, they let you send requests as if you’re in different countries or cities, showing how APIs behave in real-world conditions.
 For privacy, they hide your IP address, keeping your data safe during tests.
 They also help with load balancing by spreading requests across multiple IPs to keep servers from choking.
+Proxies can also help avoid API rate limits by distributing requests across multiple IP addresses, reducing the risk of hitting restrictions or getting IP bans.
 And for debugging, Postman proxies capture request and response details to track down issues.
 Adding a proxy in Postman to your workflow makes testing more secure and dependable.

 How to set up a proxy in Postman: step-by-step

-Getting a Postman proxy up and running doesn’t take long—here’s how to do it, one bit at a time.
+Getting a Postman proxy up and running doesn’t take long-here’s how to do it, one bit at a time, including how to configure Postman to use a proxy.

 Step 1: download and install Postman